!-- end of cookielaw -->

 The prices fluctuate depending on season and where you fill your tank.
 Diesel is a little more expensive than unleaded gasoline.
-Price examples end of 2015: between CHF 1.48 and CHF 1.54 (Source: TCS Automobile club Switzerland).
+Price examples in January 2017: between CHF 1.53 and CHF 1.59 (Source: TCS Automobile club Switzerland).

 When you see the sign "Ketten obligatorisch" (Chains obligatory), chains have to be fitted or you risk a fine.
 In that case, snow socks are not enough.

 Pay attention to the weather forecast when going on a longer journey through Switzerland.
 It can snow in higher altitudes even in summer which can lead to closing roads over passes for security reasons for a few hours or days.

 If possible, move the car to the side of the road.
 Place the red warn triangle to warn traffic.

 When an accident with a motorized vehicle or bicycle occurs, all those involved must stop immediately.
 If necessary, regulate the traffic.
 Only change the position of casualties for safety reason and to facilitate traffic before the police arrive.
 The original position of the accident must be marked on the road.

 Call the police if there is an injury (external or possible internal injuries).
 If the driver is not able to make the call him- or her herself, please assist: